1jour1vin

 About the wine:

 A fragrant, floral nose.
-Supple and lively, it offers lovely, relaxed notes of blueberry and fresh mint, with a lively acidity in the background—not at all harsh, but rather enhancing the overall profile.
-A fairly straightforward style, yet very well-defined, with enticing acidity and a finish so clean and precise, enhanced by a touch of chalky graphite and slate, that really makes you want to have another glass.
+Supple and lively, it offers lovely, relaxed notes of blueberry and fresh mint, with a lively acidity in the background—not at all harsh, but one that enhances the overall profile.
+A fairly straightforward style, yet very well-defined, with enticing acidity and a finish so clean and precise—enhanced by a hint of chalky graphite and slate—that it really makes you want another sip.
 Powerful, yet supple and approachable.
 Very true to its terroir.
 The finish is so successful that you immediately want another glass. pH 3.7.
 67 IPT.
 Aging: 30% in new oak barrels, 5% in amphorae.
 2028–2039

 Hachette Wine Guide